 Obviously, lowness is a major factor with all these boards.
 So, quickly, I’m just going to list the differences in center profile shape and ride height between all of these decks.

-The Ember sports a 3/4 inch drop with 1/4 inch rocker, for maximum lowness at 1 inch.
+The Ember sports about a half inch drop with a 1/4 inch rocker, for maximum lowness at 3/4 inch.
 Combine that with a bit of flex and TKP trucks, which tend to be lower than RKP trucks, and you have quite a low board!
-It is probably about the same low-ness as the Trip, more low than the Nexus and Quest, but not as low as the Pranayama.
-This is true for our stock setups, and if desired, this board can be made lower by switching from Paris trucks to Indy 149s by around 1/4-inch.
-I prefer the Paris trucks, though.
-I’ll take a small addition of ride height for a better feeling turn, but that’s just me.
+It is probably about the same lowness as the Trip.
+It is lower than the Nexus and Quest, but not as low as the Pranayama.
+This is true for our stock setups.

-The Pranayama is the lowest board in the quiver.
+The Pranayama is the lowest of the distance longboards in the quiver.
 It sports the deepest drop and a slight mustache profile, much like a snowboard.
-There is a tiny bit of rocker in the foot pockets and just a tiny bit of camber in the center.
+There’s a tiny bit of rocker in the foot pockets and just a tiny bit of camber in the center.
 This gives the Pranayama a nice lively flex to it.
-It’s not going to bounce a lot, but it definitely holds a little bit of energy in the center, and that slightly camber in the center was really put there to give the center of the board a little extra clearance and keep it from rubbing on the ground.
-In total, the deck is 1.3 inches dropped at the lowest point, right in the foot pocket, and it combines with TKP trucks, which are typically lower than their equivalent RKP trucks.
+It’s not going to bounce a lot, but it definitely holds a little bit of energy in the center.
+That slight camber in the center is there to give the center of the board a little extra clearance and keep it from rubbing on the ground.
+In total, the deck drops 1.3 inches at the lowest point, right in the foot pocket.
+It combines with TKP trucks, which are typically lower than their equivalent RKP trucks.

 The Trip sports the exact same platform shape and size as the Pranayama.
-It just has a longer neck design to fit RKP trucks and 85mm wheels perfectly into the shoulders of the deck.
+It just has a longer neck design to fit RKP trucks and 85mm wheels.
+The fit is perfect.
 This particular curve on the Prana and Trip is THE most radical wood bend in skateboarding.
 Prove me wrong.
 When set up, the deck is higher than the Pranayama because of the trucks.
 Stick it right next to an Ember, and the lowest points on the platforms line up almost identically.

-The Quest and Nexus are the same platform in terms of lowness.
+The Quest and Nexus are the same platforms in terms of lowness.
 They both have 1-inch drops with a very slight rocker in the center, for a combined lowness of 1.15 inches.
-You will typically set these up with RKP trucks, so they will be the highest of all the double drops, but only by slightly over 1/8-inch.
-We are not talking about a ton of height difference, and while you can feel it, I would let things like stiffness, setup design, and intended use be the reason for choosing on board over the other.
-That said, if lowness is a big factor for you, the Pranayama is the lowest board in the quiver, and it’s definitely noticeable.
-It’s like riding a hovercraft, just barely above the ground!
+You will typically set these up with RKP trucks.
+They will be the highest of all the double drops, but only by slightly over 1/8-inch.
+We are not talking about a ton of height difference.
+While you can feel it, I would let things like stiffness, setup design, and intended use be the reason for choosing one board over the other.
+That said, if lowness is a big factor for you, the Pranayama is the lowest board in the quiver.
+It’s definitely noticeable!

 Quivers are the Future